The inhomogeneous Allen--Cahn equation and the existence of prescribed-mean-curvature hypersurfaces: Regularity of limit -varifolds

-In fact we have quantitative versions of parts (i) and (ii) of the preceding theorem, given by the estimates in Theorem~\ref{estimates} below.
-These estimates will only be needed in Section~\ref{extension} where we use an approximation argument to remove the current assumption that $g$ is a positive, $C^{1,1}$ function, thereby establishing Theorem~\ref{thm:existence} for non-negative $g \in C^{0, \alpha}(N)$.
+When $V$ is a \emph{stable} limit $(g, 0)$-varifold, we have quantitative versions of parts (i) and (iii) of the preceding theorem, given by the uniform estimates in Theorem~\ref{estimates} below.
+These estimates will only be needed for the approximation argument we use in Section~\ref{extension} to extend Theorem~\ref{thm:existence} from the case of positive $g \in C^{1,1}$ to the case of non-negative Lipschitz $g$.